 The district continuously offers workshops, training, and guest speakers for parents to gain the knowledge and tools that will help them to help their students.
 With COVID 19 and Distance Learning in place both the district and school had to take resources for parents and students off the site and offer what we could virtually.
 You will find a wealth of information and resources posted on both the district and the school's Web pages.
-The district provides paid private tutoring through a number of vendors for our underachieving students.
+The district provides online tutoring through Paper Company for our students.
 Breakfast is provided free for all students which helps them to concentrate so they are able to do better in school.
-The district continued to provide breakfast and lunch to all of our families through drive-through pick-up while the school has been closed.
-The school offers intervention support classes in ELA and Math.
-We also provide SPED support and ELPAC Boot Camps.
+The district continued to provide breakfast and lunch to all of our families through drive-through pick-up while the school had been closed.
+The school offers intervention support in ELA and Math and also provides SPED support.
 Perris Lake has many committees and teams in place to assist with under-achieving students and the student body as a whole.
 Some of the committees are listed below: